Please ensure Javascript is enabled for purposes of website accessibility

 Local

 Holland Board of Public Works (HBPW) is a local municipal water provider.
 Living in the community that we serve makes you more than a customer of our utility – you are also an owner.
-We serve water to the City of Holland.
+We serve water to the City of Holland and to many residents in the surrounding Townships.

 Serving the community is HBPW’s top priority.
 HBPW invests in maintaining high water quality and safe drinking water.
 Every dollar that we receive is invested back into the community.